pegi3s/dockerfiles/phipack/README.md

 - `input.fasta` to the actual name of your input file.
 - `output` to the actual name of your output file.

+To see the `PhiPack` help, just run `docker run --rm pegi3s/phipack Phi`.

 # Using the PhiPack image in Windows

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).